 If you’re a church leader, school teacher or Christian parent, that’s a stop-you-in-your-tracks question.

 What have the researchers discovered to make this question the title of their Multi-national Children’s Ministry Report (October 29, 2021) on children’s faith formation?
 To find out, you’ll have to download the pdf.
 What I will tell you is that after analyzing the data from an online survey conducted in June 2021 and comparing the findings with other studies, the researchers concluded that COVID-19 exposed significant flaws in the philosophical underpinnings and the methodology of children’s ministry.If we fail to understand and address the inherent problems in children's ministry, it will lead to fewer children connecting with Jesus and His Story.
 Click To Tweet

 So what?
 Why should the deficiencies in children’s ministry be a matter of concern?
 Because if we fail to understand and address the inherent problems in children’s ministry, it will lead to fewer children connecting with Jesus and His Story.

 All that to say, you should read the report.
 Not because I’m involved as one of the researchers.
 And not because I’m convinced we need new paradigms of children’s ministry.
-I’m inviting you to read it because children’s ministry isn’t hindered by our lack of imagination, but by our failure to unlearn old ways.
+I’m inviting you to read it because children’s ministry isn’t hindered by our lack of imagination but by our failure to unlearn old ways.
 And I’m inviting you to read it because the present and future spiritual health and growth of children’s ministry are at stake.
 C-19 is a catalyst.
-There will be an increased decline or a wonderful recovery of children’s ministry in the years ahead, depending on what we do now.
+Depending on what we do now, there will be an increased decline or a remarkable recovery of children’s ministry in the years ahead.

 Before you access the free report, take stock of your situation and reflect on your experiences during C-19.
 What happened in your church, your school, and your home?
 Think about these things, and you’ll be in the right frame of mind to read the report.